MCDReforged/PluginCatalogue/scripts/resources/templates/meta_readme.md

   "name": "MyPlugin",  // name of the plugin "version": "1.2.0",  // version of the plugin "repository": "https://github.com/Myself/MyPlugin",  // plugin's GitHub repository url, from plugin_info.json "link": "https://home.myself.me",  // plugin's main page, from mcdreforged.plugin.json.
-Might not be a GitHub url "authors": ["MyName"],  // a list of string, names of plugin's authors
+Might not be a GitHub url.
+Might be null if it doesn't exist
+  "authors": ["MyName"],  // a list of string, names of plugin's authors

   // A map of (string -> string) that maps plugin id -> version requirement